What causes hypomania and mania?

 - high levels of stress

-- family history – if you have a family member who has bipolar disorder, you are more likely to experience mania or hypomania
+- family history – if you have a family member who experiences bipolar moods, you are more likely to experience mania or hypomania.

-Some antidepressants (especially specific serotonin reuptake inhibitors – SSRIs) can cause mania as a side effect while you are taking them or when you stop.
-(See Mind’s booklet Making sense of antidepressants for more information.)
+Some medications can cause hypomania or mania as a side effect, either while you are taking them or as a withdrawal symptom when you stop.